tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/resource.md

 permalink: /resource/
 ---

-The following might be helpful to learn the basics of robotics, control, or relevant concepts.
+The following might be helpful to learn the basics of robotics, control, automata, or relevant concepts.

 1. [Control Bootcamp](https://www.youtube.com/playlist?list=PLMrJAkhIeNNR20Mz-VpzgfQs5zrYi085m)